 Today, dogs, tagged and on leashes, pass within feet of Billy Hopwood’s grave each and every day. in Mount Olivet also features a special burial-ground section known as the Faithful Friends Pet Cemetery.
 This was opened in 2015 and is located in the rear of the cemetery, behind the mausoleum complex.

 An interesting connection, and aside, relating to Mount Olivet can be made to Hopwood’s predecessor, Ephraim Eyler.
 After his tumultuous tenure as dog catcher, Eyler went to work for a local beer bottling plant but returned to work for the City of Frederick in the official capacity of "City Street Sweeper."
-In August, 1918, Eyler was hit by a car…perhaps hexed by local canine.
-He, however, received only minor injuries from the accident.
+In August, 1918, Eyler was hit by a car…perhaps he was hexed by a local canine.
+Mr. Eyler, however, received only minor injuries from the accident.
 Ephraim Eyler died in late May, 1932 at Frederick’s Montevue Home for the Aged.
 He was buried in the potter’s field adjacent the long-gone facility.

 Eyler’s ex-wife, Mattie Mae Wiles (1874-1956), remarried a gentleman named George E. Buesing and is buried here at Mount Olivet, along with the couple’s daughter Mary Ellen Eyler (1891-1973).
 Mattie married Mr. Buesing in March, 1916.
 Within two months, she had been widowed as her new husband committed suicide by cutting his throat while in the act of shaving.
 Mattie's gravesite is located in Area X /Lot 118.